cloud-gov/cg-site/content/docs/apps/node.md

 - Avoid using the `command:` manifest key to start your application, as this functionality [may be removed](https://github.com/cloudfoundry/nodejs-buildpack/pull/11#issuecomment-67666273).
 The aforementioned npm start script is preferred.

-- Vendor your dependencies.
+- Please vendor your dependencies.
 Cloud Foundry [documentation](https://docs.cloudfoundry.org/buildpacks/node/index.html#vendoring) specifies that you should do a `npm install` to install vendored dependencies and pushing your entire application with `cf push`.
-This is especially important for large applications as Cloud Foundry limits the size of an app upload to `1GB` - see [Deploying a Large Application](https://docs.cloudfoundry.org/devguide/deploy-apps/large-app-deploy.html) for more information.
+See the Cloud Foundry documentation for more information on [Deploying a Large Application](https://docs.cloudfoundry.org/devguide/deploy-apps/large-app-deploy.html).

-- Do not put test harnesses or transpilers in your dependencies object.
+- Please do not put test harnesses or transpilers in your dependencies object.
 View the npm [documentation](https://docs.npmjs.com/files/package.json#dependencies) for more on this.
+All `devDependencies` should be installed and run on your CI and not during a deployment.

 - To ensure you only download the necessary dependencies, you should ensure that `NODE_ENV` is set to `production`, or pass the pass the `--production` flag on install.
 By setting this property, `npm install` will only install modules in your `dependencies`